albertoabellagarcia/context/device/doc/spec.md

 -    `dateLastValueReported` Date containing last data the device has been reporting values
 -    `value` Values for the controlled properties in a single string

+-   `category` Device type to be selected between the enum options.
+This case `sensor`
+-   `controlledProperty` Array of strings identifying properties to be controlled to be selected between the enum options
+-   `supportedProtocol` Array of strings identifying protocols enabled in the device
+-   `macAddress` Array of strings identifying the mac addresses managed by the device

 ### Location Commons properties
 -   `location` : Location of device represented by a GeoJSON geometry.
     -   Attribute type: `GeoProperty` or `geo:json` (NGSIv2).